elevate0123/CSE/06 Sociology/Paper 1/010 Social Change in Modern Society +.md

 1. #Comte used Progressive Evolutionary Model for new forms of Society in Law of 3 Stages.
 	- Intellectual development as the basis of all development.
 		- Law of 3 Stages -
-	  1. #Theological - Society is an expression of Gods will.
-Thinking based on religious ideas and beliefs
+		  1. #Theological - Society is an expression of God's will.
+Thinking based on religious ideas and beliefs. #Religion dominates the Collective Civilisations & Social activities
 		  2. #Metaphysical - Started with #Renaissance Society is seen in natural terms.
 Imaginative thoughts questioned theological dogmas.
-These are periods of Stability and upheaval known as Organic & Critical Periods.
+These are periods of Stability and upheaval known as #Organic & #Critical Periods.
 CP inaugurates new phases
 		  3. Positivistic - Starts with new scientific discoveries
 		    1. Eventually, man would be able to measure empirically and explain conclusively, all forms of social behaviour
-	    2. Aspects of #SC - Social Statics remain constant, Social Dynamics change
+		    2. Aspects of #SC - Social #Statics remain constant, Social #Dynamics change
-2. #Morgan Moral stages of society - Primitive - Barbaric - Civilised stages of development
+2. #Morgan Moral stages of society - Primitive -> Barbaric -> Civilised stages of development
-3. #Tylor Evolutionary sequence followed 3 stages - Animism - Polytheism - Monotheism.
+3. #Tylor Evolutionary sequence followed 3 stages of #Religion - Animism - Polytheism - Monotheism.
 Principal criteria for cultural growth were growth of industrial arts, scientific knowledge, nature of socio-political organisations
 4. #ED Evolutionary typology of SC - Society evolves from highly UNdifferentiated (mechanical-simple society) to Highly Differentiated (Organic-complex)
-5. LT #Hobhouse SC based on Human Development
+5. LT #Hobhouse SC based on Human Social Development
 	- 5 Stages of Human Society Development
 		1. Preliterate
 		2. Literacy & Proto Science
 		3. Reflective Thought
 		4. Critical Thought
 		5. Modern Science
-6. #Spencer Social Darwinist - Idea of survival of the fittest.
+6. #Spencer Social Darwinist - Classical Evolutionary Theory in real material world - Idea of survival of the fittest.
 Evolution is a twin process of Differentiation & Integration from simple things to complex.
-Reality is governed by Cosmic Law
+Reality is governed by Cosmic Law.
 	1. Stages of Evolution of societies - Simple - Compound - Doubly compound - Trebly Compound
 	2. Theory of Evolution from Militant Societies (involved in warfare) to Industrial Societies (based on friendship, altruism, elaborate specialisation, recognition for achievements)
 	3. *Comte* focussed on larger units like family, Spencer on individual. #Comte evolution is in realm of ideas, Intellectual development, while Spencer is in real material world.
 7. #Tonnies Ferdinand
--

 1. Spencer -